junghc801/YouTube-View-History/README.md

                     }
 ```

-### Step 5: RUN it!
+### Step 5: RUN IT!

 You are good to extract your data now.
 Run the program and enjoy your data.

-**Note**: There are some cases that the csv files does not show titles correctly or have other kinds of problems.
-It is possible that the problems are on Excel itself, rather than malfunctioning of the program.
+**Note**: There are some cases that the created csv files do not show titles correctly or have other kinds of problems.
+It is possible that the problems are on Excel itself, rather than a malfunctioning of the program.
 I suggest you to browse any similar cases of your issue first, and contact `junghc.801@gmail.com` if you cannot find one.

 [components-jar]: https://cse22x1.engineering.osu.edu/common/components.jar